 - jaw pain

-The Brisbane Dental Hospital is located in Herston, and trust me you won’t miss it – with the beautiful two-storey rendered building sitting on the corner of Turbot St in Brisbane City.
+The old Brisbane Dental Hospital is located in Herston, and trust me you won’t miss it – with the beautiful two-story rendered building sitting on the corner at 168 Turbot St in Brisbane City.
 The new location of the Oral Health Centre is located at the University of Queensland School of Dentistry, Herston Road, Herston.
 It is a more modern building on the right hand side of the UQ School of Dentistry.

 But don’t fear if you can’t get to Herston, there are a number of other Brisbane dental clinics that offer the exact same services to those who are eligible.